kvinstuard/Antiforgery_and_fingerprints/README.md

-# Deepfake Proactive Defense
+# Deepfakes Hybrid Defense
-This project is using the implementation of two methods to defend agains deepfake manipulations:
+This project is an hybrid aproach to defend agains deepfakes, using the implementation of two methods to defend agains deepfake manipulations:
-- Artificial fingerprints: embed a fingerprint into an image in order to know where the images come from
+- Artificial fingerprints: embed a fingerprint into an image in order to know where the images comes from
 - Antiforgery: embed an invisible disruption into an image to disturb the generator model of deepfakes

 ## Prerequisites